zevenet/nftlb/README.md

 Where every session object has the following attributes:
 ```
 {
-	"client" : "<backend>",				*Client with the same format than persistence configuration*
+	"client" : "<ip address>",			*Client with the same format than persistence configuration*
-	"backend": "<ip address>",			*Backend ID to set a stickyness between client and backend*
+	"backend": "<backend id>",			*Backend ID to set a stickyness between client and backend*
 	"expiration": "<time>"				*Dynamic sessions timeout.
 Static sessions doesn't include this attribute*
 }
 ```